bluesky/databroker/doc/source/asset_registry.rst

 .. ipython:: python

-   from filestore.api import register_handler
+   from assetregistry.api import register_handler
    register_handler('csv', CSVLineHandler)

 Finally, we are ready to retrieve that data.
 All we need is the unique ID.

 .. ipython:: python

-   from filestore.api import retrieve retrieve('some_id2')
+   from assetregistry.api import retrieve retrieve('some_id2')

-File Store now knows to use the ``CSVLineHandler`` class, it knows to instantiate it with ``example.csv``, and it knows to call it with the argument ``line_no=2``.
+Assert Registry now knows to use the ``CSVLineHandler`` class, it knows to instantiate it with ``example.csv``, and it knows to call it with the argument ``line_no=2``.

 .. ipython:: python